imroot811/paymentReceipt/README.md

 A python program used to create receipt using user input

-use ```git clone https://github.com/imroot811/paymentReceipt.git```, to install the requirements use  ```pip install -r requirements.txt``` pdf will be created in the same directory
+use ```git clone https://github.com/imroot811/paymentReceipt.git```,

+to install the requirements
+use  ```pip install -r requirements.txt```

+after running the program pdf will be created in the same directory